curateteaching/digitalpedagogy/keywords/!template-skeleton.md

 #### Artifact Title

-* Screenshot
+Screenshot

-* Artifact Type
+* Artifact Type: (use this vocabulary: syllabi, teaching guidelines, assignments, lesson plans, course sites, learning objective, collaborative projects, grading rubric, student work -- add other types?)
 * Source URL:
 * Permissions:
-* Creator and Affiliation
+* Creator and Affiliation:

 An annotation of **no more than 150 words**